unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 Pigs.
 Fields of corn.
 Open prairie.
 Small towns.
 These are some of the first things that come to mind when thinking about life in Iowa.
 While many may see this as a simpleton and boring way of life, Iowa is one of the most financially diverse and stable states in America.
 According to the [US Bureau of Labor Statistics](http://www.bls.gov/news.release/laus.nr0.htm), as of September 2016, Iowa's unemployment rate of 4.2% is lower than then US average of 5.0%.
-Additionally, from September of 2015 to September 2016, the state of Iowa added 29,600 jobs, which amounted to a growth rate 1.9%.
+Additionally, from September of 2015 to September 2016, the state of Iowa added 29,600 jobs, which amounted to a growth rate of 1.9%.

-In order to better analyze datasets such as employee financial compensation by industry in Iowa, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
+In order to better analyze datasets such as **Employee Financial Compensation by Industry in Iowa**, the US government in 2009 established a data collection website, [data.gov](https://www.data.gov/).
 Datasets are available online to conduct research, develop web applications, and design data visualizations, on a variety of topics ranging from agriculture, to manufacturing, to health, among  many other.